Airline-Airport Financial Relationships

 Southwest Airlines operates a unique business model affecting airport relationships.
 Southwest emphasizes secondary airports (Love Field in Dallas, Midway in Chicago, Oakland in the Bay Area) over primary hub airports, achieving lower gate rents and avoiding hub-carrier dominance constraints.

 Love Field: Southwest operates as the dominant carrier (90%+ share), creating a reversed concentration dynamic where Southwest dominates Love Field rather than the airport dominating Southwest.
-Love Field capacity is constrained by Wright Amendment restrictions (modified in 2015, extended until 2039 with some flexibility).
+Love Field capacity is constrained by a permanent 20-gate cap (Wright Amendment Reform Act of 2006); the Wright Amendment's destination restrictions were fully repealed in October 2014.
 Southwest's announced network changes (2024 investor presentation) have led to revised enplanement forecasts at Love Field, with airport scenarios showing potential 5–10% variance (DAL ACFR, 2025).

 Secondary Airport Strategy: Southwest's preference for secondary airports reflects cost minimization.
 Gate rents at Midway (MDW) are $2,000-$2,500 per gate per month, compared to $4,000+ at O'Hare (ORD), based on published rate schedules (FY2025).
 This strategy enables Southwest to compete on price while accepting less convenient airport locations.
 However, secondary airports depend heavily on Southwest: Midway is 70%+ Southwest, creating concentration risk where Southwest's network decisions significantly impact airport finances.